2018 Feinberg Series

 It has been 50 years since the historic Civil Rights and Liberation Movements of the 1960s and 1970s.
 In this workshop with Walidah Imarisha, participants will imagine themselves 55 years in the future, and engage in writing entries for the 2070 People’s Encyclopedia about current issues and events now, as a way of imagining how the world today can lead to the world we want.
 Space is limited and registration is required.
 Tickets will be available starting at 9:00 am on Monday, November 5: Reserve Tickets Here.
 3:30 - 5:30 pm, UMass Museum of Contemporary Art.

 Educator, writer, public scholar and spoken word artist Walidah Imarisha will explore the history of sci-fi and social change, sharing tools for using science fiction as a practice ground for social justice strategizing and vision.
 Imarisha is co-author with adrienne maree brown of Octavia's Brood: Science Fiction Stories from Social Justice Movements.
-7:00 pm, Ballroom, UMass Student Union
+7:00 pm, Ballroom, UMass Student Union.
+Event Audio.

 Distinguished historians Erica Armstrong Dunbar (Rutgers) and Barbara Krauthamer (UMass) will explore how enslaved and formerly enslaved African American women envisioned and experienced freedom.
 This is the capstone event of All Hamptons Read, a community-wide reading of Armstrong Dunbar's award-winning book, Never Caught.
 A FREE direct bus from UMass to the venue will leave from Haigis Mall at 6:15 pm and return at approximately 9:15 pm.
 To reserve a seat on the bus, click here.
 Any remaining bus seats will be available on a first come, first served basis on the night of the event.
-7:00 pm, Northampton Center for the Arts, 33 Hawley St, Northampton.
+7:00 pm, First Churches, 129 Main St, Northampton, MA.

 A workshop with Pa'lante Restorative Justice, a youth-led transformative justice program at Holyoke High School that is working to build youth power and dismantle the school-to-prison pipeline.
 Geared toward K-12 educators and community-based organizations, participants will experience being in circle, learn about Pa’lante’s model, and apply ideas to their own setting.
-Sliding scale suggested donation of $10 (students), $25 (individuals), $50 (schools/organizations).
-No one turned away for lack of funds.
-Donations go directly to Pa’lante’s youth leaders.
-10:00 am, Holyoke Public Library, 250 Chestnut St, Holyoke, MA
+Full and half day options.
+Sliding scale suggested donation.
+Registration required.
+See link for details.
+10:00 am, Holyoke High School, 500 Beech St, Holyoke, MA

 The Beehive’s narrative graphics are used around the world to build collective, creative, and fun educational spaces where people of all ages can discuss complex issues like globalization, colonization, climate change, ecology, and social movement history.
 Come learn how you can use cartoons and interactive storytelling to present the big issues in an accessible and engaging way in any community or classroom.
 10:00 am, Northampton Center for the Arts, 33 Hawley St, Northampton, MA